Explainer: Why Election Day could be just the start of a long battle over the U.S. presidency

 "Democrats have to make sure this election is not close," he said.

-(Reporting by Joseph Ax; Additional reporting by Michael Martina and Phil Stewart; Editing by Soyoung Kim and Peter Cooney)
+(Reporting by Joseph Ax; Additional reporting by Michael Martina and Phil Stewart; Editing by Soyoung Kim and Alistair Bell)